Skip to content

 Combined with rising labour costs, the ongoing boom in online shopping, and supply chain issues, these staff reductions have made it difficult for stores to maintain the levels of service needed.
-For brands, this presents serious obstacles when it comes to keeping shelves well-stocked and ensuring that point-of-sale (POS) displays are properly set up, especially during crucial periods like Q4.
+For brands, this presents serious obstacles when it comes to keeping shelves well-stocked and ensuring that point-of-sale (POS) displays are properly set up, especially during crucial trading peaks.

 Stock Availability Issues

 Keeping shelves stocked is vital, but when supermarkets are short-staffed, it often means delays in product replenishment.
 Retailers frequently have restocking delays caused by staff shortages, with some stores taking up to 24 hours to move items from the stockroom to the shop floor.
-For brands, this can be a major problem—especially when they've invested heavily in seasonal marketing campaigns.
+Or frequency only having replenishment on set days or in set hours.
+For brands, this can be a major problem - especially when they've invested heavily in seasonal marketing campaigns.
 If customers can’t find products on the shelves, they’ll likely turn to competitors, resulting in missed sales.
 Indeed 39% of people will choose a competitor's brand if they have to, and up to 75% won’t switch back*.

 POS Compliance Takes a Hit